-- Rated by at least two nationally recognized rating services (S&P, Moody's and Fitch) in any of the four highest classifications (BBB-/Baa3/BBB- or greater) or any one of the two highest classifications if rated by only one nationally recognized rating service (AA-/Aa3/AA- or greater). - The securities of any one municipal bond issuer shall not comprise more than 2.0% of the account's market value.

-8. U.S. Government Guaranteed Asset-Backed Securities

-The securities of any one Asset-Backed Securities Certificate Program shall not comprise more than 2.0% of the account's market value.

-9. Private Label Asset-Backed Securities

-- Must be registered with the SEC or issued under Rule 144A. - Must be rated in the highest rating classification (AAA/Aaa) by at least two NRSRO's as defined by the SEC.
-At least one of the ratings must be by one of the three major rating agencies (S&P, Moody's, or Fitch). - ABS containing any mortgage related Sub-prime or Alt-A components are not permitted. - Tranches that are or were originally subordinated at issuance are not permitted. - Subprime Auto ABS is restricted to the following: - o Only tickers allowed for purchase: AMCAR, SDART, and WOSAT. - Weighted average life less than two and one-quarter (2.25) years - o Minimum per deal (or series) size of \$500 million and a minimum outstanding issuer (ticker or shelf) size of \$2 billion, at the time of purchase. - Limited to sequential pay trusts. - The securities of any one deal (or series) shall not comprise more than 2.0% of the account's market value. - Unsecured consumer loans or assets backed by subprime receivables other than auto loans are not permitted.
+- 7. Municipal Securities - Must be rated at least BBB- (or equivalent) by two NRSRO's (at least one major) or rated at least (AA/Aa3/AA-) by one of the three major rating services (S&P, Moody's, and Fitch) - The securities of any one municipal bond issuer shall not comprise more than 2.0% of the account's market value. - 8.
+U.S. Government Guaranteed Asset-Backed Securities - The securities of any one Asset-Backed Securities Certificate Program shall not comprise more than 2.0% of the account's market value. - 9.
+Non-Agency Asset-Backed Securities - Must be registered with the SEC or issued under Rule 144A. - Must be rated AAA (or equivalent) by at least two NRSRO's.
+At least one of the ratings must be by one of the three major rating agencies (S&P, Moody's, or Fitch). - ABS containing any mortgage related Sub-prime or Alt-A components are not permitted. - Tranches that are or were originally subordinated at issuance are not permitted. - Subprime Auto ABS is restricted to the following: - Only tickers allowed for purchase: AMCAR, SDART, and WOSAT. - Weighted average life less than two and one-quarter (2.25) years - Minimum per deal (or series) size of \$500 million and a minimum outstanding issuer (ticker or shelf) size of \$2 billion, at the time of purchase. - Limited to sequential pay trusts. - The securities of any one deal (or series) shall not comprise more than 2.0% of the account's market value. - Unsecured consumer loans or assets backed by subprime receivables other than auto loans are not permitted.